Internship & Practicum Database (IPD)

-To learn more about or become involved with IPED, please our student representatives at email@example.com.
+To learn more about or become involved with IPD, please contact Bill Way at firstname.lastname@example.org.

-The primary purpose of the Mentorship Match Program (MMP) is to facilitate the development of effective mentoring opportunities so that AASP student members have the opportunity to gain the knowledge, skills, and experiences necessary to take on professional leadership positions in the future.
+The primary purpose of the Mentorship Match Program (MMP) is to facilitate the development of effective mentoring opportunities for AASP student members.
+Joining forces with the Proactive Peer Undergraduate Mentorship Program (PPUMP), the revised MMP will extend across the spectrum of student development from undergraduate to early career professional.
 Mentees and mentors are matched based on factors that may include professional interests, work/supervision style, preferred mode of communication, and geographic location.
 Mentees and mentors work together to identify individual goals and action plans.
-They are invited and encouraged to share their experiences, as well as ideas for improving MMP, at the annual national conference.
+They are invited and encouraged to share their experiences, as well as ideas for improving MMP, at the annual conference.

-The Performance Excellence Movement (PEM) is designed to increase student, practitioner, and public awareness of the application of sport and exercise psychology skills.
-The hope of PEM is to provide readers with interesting information about how our colleagues successfully apply sport and exercise psychology techniques within sport and non-sport domains.
-Previous newsletters have focused on business coaching, medicine, the military, music, and elite athletes.
-AASP student members create this publication.
+The Performance Excellence Magazine (PEM) is a visually engaging, online magazine designed to increase public awareness of the application of sport and exercise psychology skills.
+PEM informs readers with insight into opportunities to apply performance psychology techniques within sport and non-sport domains.
+Previous editions have focused on business coaching, medicine, the military, music, and elite athletes.
+PEM is written and edited by AASP student members.

-The purpose of the Student Website Committee is to increase the online presence of student-run initiatives and student contributions to AASP.
+The purpose of the Website & Social Media (WSM) initiative is to increase global awareness of student-run initiatives and student contributions to AASP through online social media outlets.
 Members will work towards making the student section of the website useful, informative, and helpful to all current and potential AASP student members.
-A major function will be to update and maintain the student section of the AASP website.
-This includes working with other student-run initiatives to ensure that all information on the website is accurate and logically organized.
+A major function will be to work with the Web Presence Committee (WPC) to update and maintain the student section of the AASP website.
+This includes working with other student-run initiatives to ensure that all information on the website is accurate and easily accessible.

-To learn more about or become involved with the Student Website Committee, please contact Dolores Christensen at firstname.lastname@example.org.
+To learn more about or become involved with WSM, please contact Bob Hoople at email@example.com.